kt97679/one-ssh/README.md

  -p, --par=PARALLELISM
-                   How many hosts to run simultaneously [512] -P, --preconnect  Connect to all hosts before running command -s, --socks5-addr=SOCKS5_PROXY_ADDR
+                   How many hosts to run simultaneously [512] -P, --preconnect  Connect to all hosts before running command -r, --retries=RETRIES
+                   Number of retries in case of connection failures -s, --socks5-addr=SOCKS5_PROXY_ADDR
                    Use socks5 proxy for connection
  -T, --connect-timeout=TIMEOUT